Borda/BIRL/README.md

 The benchmark workflow is the following:
 1. `self._prepare()` prepare the experiment, e.g. create experiment folder, copy configurations, etc.
 2. `self._load_data()` the load required data - the experiment cover file
-3. `self._run()` perform the sequence of experiments (optionally in parallel) and save experimental results (registration outputs and partial statistic) to common table
+3. `self._run()` perform the sequence of experiments (optionally in parallel) and save experimental results (registration outputs and partial statistic) to common table and optionally do particular visualisation of performed experiments
+4. `self._evaluate()` evaluate results of all performed experiments
-4. `self._summarise()` summarize the statistic over all experiments and run optional visualisation of performed experiments.
+4. `self._summarise()` summarize and export results from complete benchmark.

 General methods that should be overwritten:
  * `_check_required_params(...)` verify that all required input parameters are given _[on the beginning of benchmark]_